In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 - Use the positional release technique.
 Lie down in a dark room with a small towel at the back base of your skull (or a sock filled with tennis balls).
 Allow it to press gently on the base of your skull.
 Focus on your breath for 5-10 mins.

 - Use a good orthopedic pillow if you often get neck pain.

-- Do simple stretching exercise of the neck.
+- Do the simple stretching exercise of the neck.
 It will help release the tightness.

-- Sit straight with feet touching floor, hands on thighs.
-Move head left side.
+- Sit straight with feet touching floor, hands-on thighs.
+Move the head left side.
 Wait for 30 seconds.
 Then change over to the other side.
 Repeat with the other side.

 - Sit in a relaxed position.
 Bring ear down towards one shoulder.
 Hold for 30 seconds.
 Repeat with the other side.

 - Sitting in a comfortable position.
 Lift the chin towards the ceiling.
 Allow the neck to drop back as much as you can (without any pain).
 Wait for 30 seconds.
 Exhale, bring back to the center.
 Then bring chin towards the chest as far as comfortable.
 Hold for 30 seconds and release.

 ( images and stretching techniques are taken from ergonomicsnow.com.au)

 A shoulder is a ball and socket joint that has three bones.
 These bones are cushioned by a layer of cartilage.